Steamed kale is an easy and flavorful side dish that's great for any healthy meal plan. It is one of our favorite vegetarian recipes.

-If you’ve ever asked what does kale taste like, let’s start with the family from which it comes.
+If you've ever asked what steamed kale tastes like, let's start with the family from which it comes.

-Nutrient dense and packed with nutrients, kale has a bit of an earthy taste and is slightly bitter, and it can range from a meaty taste to one that is rich in flavor and texture.
+Nutrient-dense and packed with nutrients, kale has a bit of an earthy taste and is slightly bitter, and it can range from a meaty taste to one rich in flavor and texture.

-Naturally, your method of cooking kale will influence its taste.
+Naturally, your method of cooking will influence its taste.

-Steamed kale has been shown to be effective in lowering cholesterol, and is nearly half as potent as certain cholesterol-lowering medications.
+Steamed kale effectively lowers cholesterol and is nearly half as potent as certain cholesterol-lowering medications.